 It’s important to recognize and treat your pain and triggers immediately to prevent your life from spiraling out of control.
 You’re feeling emotional pain because it’s your body’s way of telling you something is wrong.
 Think of it like a wound.
 When it hurts, you treat it with a bandaid, so the bleeding stops and the cut heals.
 Treat your emotions in the same way.
 How do you do this?

 Try the Emotional Freedom Technique.
-It’s a form of pyschological acupressure.
+It’s a form of psychological acupressure.
 Think of it like acupuncture without the needles.
 Instead, you tap your fingertips to transfer kinetic energy to specific points on your head and chest while you think through a problem or emotional pain and voice positive affirmations.

 When you tap, focus, and voice positive thoughts, you clear the emotional issue and restore your mind and body’s balance.

 Here’s a video with EFT practitioner Julie Schiffman.